William R. Hite, Jr., Ed.D.

 Chief of Staff

-Naomi Wyatt is the Chief of Staff to the Superintendent for The School District of Philadelphia.
-In this role, Naomi serves as the chief aide to the Superintendent and partners with the Superintendent to create a culture of change and an active learning work environment across the central offices.
+Alicia Prince is the Chief of Staff to the Superintendent for The School District of Philadelphia.
+In this role, Alicia serves as the chief aide to the Superintendent and partners with the Superintendent to create a culture of change and an active learning work environment across the central offices.

 Chief of Academic Support